zsparal/api-documentation/source/reference/v2/settlements-api/get-settlement.rst

      - The ID of the invoice on which this settlement is invoiced, if it has been invoiced.

+       .. warning:: This field has been deprecated in favor of the ``invoiceId`` field inside each monthly period in the ``periods`` object.

-       Some newer settlements have each monthly period invoiced separately, in which case this ID will reference the oldest invoice.
-In such cases an ``invoiceId`` field will be present on each monthly period in the ``periods`` field.
+                    This was done because some newer settlements have each monthly period invoiced separately, in which case this ID will reference only the oldest invoice, which can result in incorrect bookkeeping.

+                    This field should therefore no longer be used and instead the aforementioned ``invoiceId`` field in the individual monthly period objects should be used.

    * - ``_links``